ItsXcr9/MithrilLog/README.md

 - Summaries and anomaly notes land in `data/reports/hourly/` and `data/reports/daily/`.
 - FastAPI (`app/main.py`) exposes `/summaries/hourly` and `/summaries/daily`.

 See `docs/architecture.md` for the big-picture design.
+See `docs/LOG_FORWARDING.md` for details on log forwarding mechanisms.

 ## Docker Compose